top of page

 Photo by Mikhail Nilov on Pexels

-Yet, and this is the pinch of the struggle, why are women treated as commodities that can be sacrificed at the altar of diplomacy, politics, for ‘culture’, and why do men, in position of power, get to have a say in it?
-How can 48% of a nation’s population be treated as a zero?
+Why are women treated as commodities to be sacrificed at the altar of diplomacy and politics?
+Why do men in power get to decide their fate?
+How can 48% of a nation's population be treated as if they are invisible?

-Thousands of young girls in Afghanistan are being forced to give up their education rights.
-Not only this, but they are forced to wear head-to-toe niqabs and not allowed to travel anywhere without a male companion.
-These are not choices, but severe limitations on their agency.
-As a woman’s rights activist, I am deeply familiar with their reality, or rather with the erasure of their identity to fit some cultural compliance towards patriarchy.
+Thousands of young girls in Afghanistan are being forced to abandon their education rights.
+They are compelled to wear head-to-toe niqabs and cannot travel without a male companion.
+These are not choices; they are severe limitations on their agency.
+As a women's rights activist, I am acutely aware of their reality—the erasure of their identities to conform to patriarchal norms.

-At the heart of anger is fear.
-Is the identity of a woman so small and inexplicable, that it could be made to disappear, curbed down, just to support your patriarchal ties of diplomacy?
-Considering women to be invaluable, replaceable, or people who can be pushed aside should have the rightful consequences of rage.
+At the heart of this anger lies fear.
+Is a woman's identity so insignificant that it can be made to disappear to uphold patriarchal ties of diplomacy?
+Viewing women as replaceable or expendable should provoke rightful outrage.

 Image by Pavel Danilyuk on Pexels